dimondfendom123/NiceHurt/Readme.md

 Contributions are welcome!
 Please fork the repository and submit a pull request.

 ## To-Do (2.0)

+- **Autoexecute**: Add an auto-execute feature for scripts.
+- **Auto-Check**: Check for the game is loaded before executing the scripts.
 - **Injector**: Fixing the error reading for the injector.
 - **Settings-Theme**: Add a theme system for the application.
 - **Better UI**: Change the UI to a more modern look and better user experience.